Hyperi0n1337/portfolio/index.md

 • Provided end-user support by diagnosing and resolving desktop and laptop issues, software installations, network connectivity, and scripting challenges in Windows, Linux, and macOS environments.
 Experience across operating systems.

-• Expertise includes creating Autohotkey scripts to automate computer processes like data entry, file management, and application workflows; reflecting a commitment to automation and process improvement.
+• Expertise includes creating Autohotkey scripts to automate computer processes like data entry, file management, and application workflows, reflecting a commitment to automation and process improvement.

 **_Homebrew Backtesting and Data Analysis Tools Design_**